awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 ------

-You can also decrypt in *discovery mode* with multi\-Region keys\.
-When decrypting in discovery mode, you don't specify any AWS KMS keys\.
+You can also decrypt in *discovery mode* with AWS KMS multi\-Region keys\.
+When decrypting in discovery mode, you don't specify any AWS KMS keys\. \(For information about single\-Region AWS KMS discovery keyrings, see [Using an AWS KMS discovery keyring](use-kms-keyring.md#kms-keyring-discovery)\.\)

 If you encrypted with a multi\-Region key, the multi\-Region\-aware symbol in discovery mode will try to decrypt by using a related multi\-Region key in the local Region\.
 If none exists; the call fails\.
 In discovery mode, the AWS Encryption SDK will not attempt a cross\-Region call for the multi\-Region key used for encryption\.

+**Note**
+If you use a multi\-Region\-aware symbol in discovery mode to encrypt data, the encrypt operation fails\.

 The following example shows how to decrypt with the multi\-Region\-aware symbol in discovery mode\.
 Because you don't specify an AWS KMS key, the AWS Encryption SDK must get the Region from a different source\.
 When possible, specify the local Region explicitly\.
 Otherwise, the AWS Encryption SDK gets the local Region from the Region configured in the AWS SDK for your programming language\.